- Family and Parenting»

 Raising Happy and Confident Children

 Our children are the true and honest reflection of us; their parents.
-We are their security, their comfort, joy and teachers.
-It is up to us to not only raise them and keep them safe, but also to make the moments in their life matter as each experience that they will undergo will shape and develop who they become as adults in society.
+We are their security, their comfort, joy and teachers in life.
+It is up to us, our greatest responsibility, to not only raise them and keep them safe, but also to make the moments in their life matter as each experience that they will undergo will shape and develop who they become as adults in society.
+Adults that one day, our generation will need to trust for our care.

 Raising happy and confident children is not just about giggles and games.
-Children need structure, flexibility, guideline, love and a about a million other considerations to find their true selves and have the inner power that will open them up to a happiness and confidence that will lead them forward, as the walk the path of childhood into the realities of becoming an adult.
+Children need structure, flexibility, guidelines, love and a about a million other considerations to find their true selves.
+Having the inner power that will open them up to a happiness and confidence that will lead them forward, as the walk the path of childhood into the realities of becoming an adult.

 5 Tips to Build Happy Confident Children - That every parent can do